joonicks/BizzasCPU/README.md

 		Interrupts
 		Instruction/Data cache
 ```
+Another possibility would be to make the RAM dual port to run two BizzaCPU cores
+at the same time.

 ## Name

 BizzasCPU comes from an old webpage of mine where I had posted some concept Linux programs,